 Heartbeat → disable: 106.10 ms

 Verified live: 8/8 simulation tests pass.
-Closed-loop hardware-enforced latency measured on Basys3 + Pi5 hardware.
+Closed-loop hardware-enforced latency measured on custom FPGA + compute hardware.
 12.77 ms from proposal to physical disable.

 BOM and bitstream license for defense and industrial integrators.
 Co-design engagements for custody and wireless-power partners.
 Patent-protected enable-line architecture with HIL-validated latency.
 All engagements under NDA.